 7 Night 8 Days Inspiring Bhutan Tour Package is the best Bhutan trip itinerary to explore this beautiful Himalayan nation.
 On this a week trip of 7 nights 8 days Inspiring Bhutan Tour Package, we will explore the most popular cities of Bhutan such as Paro, Thimphu, Punakha, Wangdi, Phobjikha and Gangtey.
-This is kind of enriching week tour to discover cultural, historical and natural beauties of the country.
-A week trip to Bhutan offers plenty of time to learn this country in different aspects.
+This is kind of enriching week tour to discover cultural, historical and natural beauty of Bhutan.
+A week trip to Bhutan offers plenty of time to learn Bhutan country in different aspects.

 The most spectacular mountain flights you will ever experience in a life time.
 Flying in from the heat of the plains of India one can witness from the left side of the aircraft window a series of the world’s highest peaks.
 Your pilot will announce the names of the peaks if the weather is clear.
 You will descend into the high mountains and as the plane lowers you will not find any airstrip or any city but instead you will enjoy the view of the approaching valley of Paro, the alpine forests, little monasteries, temples and farm houses.
-Before the plane touches the runaway you will get a glimpse of the fertile valley of Paro, the Paro Dzong (Fortress) and Paro chu (river).
-Our representative from HW Tours will be at the airport to assist you and meet.
-And transfer to Thimphu.
-Evening visit Tashichoe Dzong (Fortress of Glorious Religion).
+Before the plane touches the runaway you will get a glimpse of the fertile valley of Paro, the Paro Dzong (Fortress) and Paro Chu (river).
+Our representative from HW Tours will be at the airport to assist and meet you.
+And transfer to Thimphu. visit Tashichoe Dzong (Fortress of Glorious Religion) if time permits.
 Overnight at a hotel in Thimphu.

 Thimphu sightseeing includes the following:

 After breakfast you will be transfer to the following places.
 And lunch will be served.

 Visit King’s Memorial Chorten (Stupa): This Stupa was built in the memory of our Third King of Bhutan.